cheqd/cheqd-node/docs/setting-up-a-new-node.md

 Our [packaged releases](https://github.com/cheqd/cheqd-node/releases) are currently compiled and tested for `Ubuntu 20.04 LTS`, which is the recommended operating system in case the installation is carried out using Debian package or binaries.

-For other operating systems, we
+For other operating systems, we recommend using [pre-built Docker image releases for `cheqd-node`](https://github.com/orgs/cheqd/packages?repo_name=cheqd-node).

-We pkan
+We plan on supporting other operating systems in the future based on demand for specific platforms by the community.

 ### Ports

-To function properly node requires the following ports to be configured:
+To function properly, `cheqd-node` requires two types of ports to be configured.

-* P2P port:
+#### P2P port

-  * This port is used for peer to peer node communication
+* This port is used for peer-to-peer node communication
-  * Incoming and outcoming tcp connections must be allowed
+* Incoming and outcoming TCP connections must be allowed from any IPv4 address
 * `26656` by default
 * Can be configured in `/etc/cheqd-node/config.toml`

-* RPC port:
+#### RPC port

 * This port is used by client applications.
 Open it only if you want clients to be able to connect to your node.
 * Incoming tcp connections should be allowed.
 * SSL can also be configured separately
 * `26657` by default
 * Can be configured in `/etc/cheqd-node/config.toml`

 ### Volumes

-We recommend to use separate volume for `data` directory where blockchain is stored.
+We recommend using a separate storage volume for the `data` directory where the node's copy of the ledger is stored.

-The directory location depends on the installation method:
+The default directory location depends on the installation method used:

-* For binary distribution it's `$HOME/.cheqdnode/data` by default;
+* For binary distribution, it is `$HOME/.cheqdnode/data`
-* If you install node using `deb` package, default location is: `/var/lib/cheqd/.cheqdnode/data`.
+* For installations done using our Debian packages, it is `/var/lib/cheqd/.cheqdnode/data`.

 ### Sentry nodes \(optional\)

-You can read about sentry nodes [here](https://docs.tendermint.com/master/nodes/validators.html).
+Tendermint allows more complex setups in production, where the ingress/egress to a validator node is [proxied behind a "sentry" node](https://docs.tendermint.com/master/nodes/validators.html#setting-up-a-validator).

+While this setup is not compulsory, node operators with higher stakes or a need to have more robust network security may consider setting up a sentry-validator node architecture.

 ## Installing and configuring software

 ### Installing using .deb package

-This is the most preferable way to get `cheqd-node`.
+The recommended way to install `cheqd-node` on a standalone (virtual) machine is to use our Debian package installer on Ubuntu 20.04 LTS.
 Detailed information about changes made by the package can be found [here](deb-package-overview.md)

 1. Get `deb` for Ubuntu 20.04 in [releases](https://github.com/cheqd/cheqd-node/releases);
 2. Download & Install the package;